kyma-incubator/marketplaces/README.md

 ## Overview

-This repository contains Kyma configuration for Cloud Marketplaces such as Google Cloud Marketplace.
+This repository contains Kyma configuration for Cloud Marketplaces, such as Google Cloud Marketplace.